-More info: raritanval.edu/general-information/getting-to-rvcc
+Email: Susan.Dorward@raritanval.edu Phone: 908-526-1200 ext.
+8612 More info: raritanval.edu/general-information/getting-to-rvcc

-Due to the coronavirus, transportation schedules may be modified.
-Visit the link above for the latest information.
-Note that buses may not run on Veteran's Day (11/11), President's Day (2/21), and Good Friday (4/15), though RVCC has classes those days.
+Visit Visit the link above for the latest information.
+Note that county buses do not run Columbus Day (LINK only, 10/10), Veteran's Day (11/11), President's Day (2/20), and Good Friday (4/7), though RVCC has classes those days.

 Hunterdon County's LINK 23 bus stops on campus.
-Cost is \$2 for a day pass on this route and the Flemington Shuffle routes. \$2 rides to LINK stops are available.
-See ridethelink.com/ or call 1-800-842-0531 for more information.
-In addition to travel to Flemington, students can also use the Hunterdon County LINK bus for travel to Bridgewater Commons Mall and the Somerville Train Station.
+The bus is currently free but typically costs \$2 for a day pass on this route and the Flemington Shuffle routes.
+The bus also stops at Flemington, Bridgewater Commons Mall, and the Somerville Train Station.
+A mobile app is available.
+Visit ridethelink.com or call 1-800-842-0531 for more information.

 Somerset County runs three bus routes to campus: CAT-1R, CAT-2R, and CAT-3R.
 Exact fare on these buses is \$2 per trip.
 Additional connections and transfers to other points of travel can be made in Somerville via NJ TRANSIT bus and rail.
-Schedules are available at the Welcome desk and RideWise. org.
+For current bus and train schedules, visit ridewise.org and click on the "bus and rail" dropdown menu.
 For additional trip planning assistance, send an email to staff@ridewise.org.
-Full-time students taking NJ Transit are eligible for a 25% discount through the Student Pass program.
-RVCC is working with NJ Transit to implement purchasing through the NJ Transit Mobile app.
-See the Getting to RVCC page (linked above) for the latest information or consult a NJ Transit ticket agent.